- Home

 Seabrook’s floodplain contains several watersheds and other drainage features that convey water from the surrounding areas into the city on its way to the Gulf of Mexico.

 The Galveston Bay watershed is located at the southeastern edge of Harris County and is the ultimate outfall for all drainage in Harris County.
-The Galveston Bay watershed covers about 20 square miles containing about 24 miles of open streams with the primary of those being: Pine Gully and Little Cedar Bayou.
-Galveston Bay supports a wide diversity of marine habitat and wildlife, including adjacent marshes and estuaries.
+The Galveston Bay watershed spans approximately 20 square miles, encompassing about 24 miles of open streams, with Pine Gully and Little Cedar Bayou being the primary ones.
+Galveston Bay supports a wide diversity of marine habitats and wildlife, including adjacent marshes and estuaries.
 Many areas within the watershed are considered environmentally sensitive.

 -